- Multiple studies suggest that behind every addiction, behavioral or otherwise, lies a malfunctioning reward center.

 They also lose the ability to control themselves.

-Also like alcoholics — and other drug addicts — sex addicts suffer from disrupted activity in their nucleus accumbens and the rest of the brain’s reward circuit.
-In 2014, researchers found that individuals who were suffering from sex addiction had brains that “lit up” when they viewed pornography, not unlike individuals who were suffering from drug addiction.
+Also like those struggling with alcohol or substance abuse, sex addicts suffer from disrupted activity in their nucleus accumbens and the rest of the brain’s reward circuit.
+In 2014, researchers found that individuals who were suffering from sex addiction had brains that “lit up” when they viewed pornography, not unlike individuals with substance use disorder.